calaldees/teachingWorkshops/schoolOfETD/langauge-features.md

 ```

 * Why is `const` not working?
-* We can't inspect every method that could ever be run to check it does not modify our data
+* We can't inspect every method that could ever be run to verify it does not modify our data
-* In `get` operation modify the dictionary to include the key.
+* In `C`, `get` operation modify the dictionary to include the key.
 WARNING.
 * Mutability by default is dangerous.
 It is difficult to protect yourself.
 * Solution _Immutability_.
 Library's?
     * [immutable-js](https://immutable-js.com/)